NaXzyu/Dialogos/docs/Overview.md

 With the incantations complete, the agents embark upon their ascent.
 The ML-Agents Python package serves as their chariot, carrying them through the `mlagents-learn` command, with the configuration file and environment as their map and compass.

 Once the trials of training are surmounted, the model's prowess is appraised.
 If deemed worthy, the enlightened model is enshrined back into the Unity project, its role in the rite of inference now paramount.

-In this narrative, the training process for the LLM is a saga—a passage through the realms of artificial intelligence, where each step is a verse in the grand story of language learning models.

 ### 1. Environment Configuration: A Prelude to Training